 According to Statista, the soda industry made an astounding $11,834m, in 2019 alone, and this figure is estimated to grow by 1.4% every year for the foreseeable future.
-Although most people realize that soda can have dire consequences for their health, it has not stopped 48% of Australian adults from consuming soda daily.
+Although most people realize that soda can have dire consequences for their health, it has not stopped a large percentage of adults from consuming soda daily.

 While it is commonly believed that it is only the sugar in soda that causes damage to the tooth this could not be further from the truth.
 The carbonated water in the soda will often contain acids that cause the enamel to break down.
 The more acid that is present in your mouth, the higher the likelihood of damage to your teeth.

 Although the best defense against tooth decay is to stop drinking soda altogether, there are a few things you can do to protect your teeth if you do indulge occasionally.
 The first thing you should do is drink your soda with a straw to minimize contact with your teeth.
 You should also avoid brushing your teeth immediately after having a soda to avoid damage from the acid in the drink and the abrasiveness of brushing.